-If you’re at university or a recent graduate, check whether your university careers service is able to give you free access to any test materials.
+If you’re at university or a recent graduate, speak to your university careers service.
+They may be able to give you free access to test materials.
 They may also run workshops or mock assessment centres to help you prepare.

 Learn from your mistakes

 Go over your answers to find out where you are weakest.
 You can improve by doing more of the kinds of questions you find most difficult.
 If sites provide feedback on your performance this can help you to concentrate on areas to work on.

 For numerical reasoning tests, it may help to work on your maths skills like:

 Tips for taking psychometric tests